 Background: Advanced Trauma Life Support® (ATLS®) is the most widely adopted trauma life support training worldwide, but there is no high quality evidence showing that it improves patient outcomes.
 This trial aims to compare the effects of ATLS® training with standard care on outcomes in adult trauma patients.

 Methods: ADVANCE TRAUMA is a batched stepped-wedge cluster randomised controlled trial in India, where ATLS® is currently not routinely taught.
 The trial will be conducted in 30 clusters over six batches in the secondary or tertiary hospitals.
 There will be five clusters in each batch.
 These clusters in each batch will be randomised to one of five implementation sequences, with one hospital randomised to each implementation sequence.
 All clusters will transition through three phases, first a standard care phase, then a one-month transition phase during which the training is delivered, and finally an intervention phase, for a total of 13 months.
 The implementation sequence will determine duration of standard care and intervention phase.
-Participants will be adult trauma patients above 15 years of age who presents to the emergency department of participating hospitals and are admitted or transferred for admission.
+Participants will be adult trauma patients above 15 years of age who presents to the emergency department of participating hospitals and are admitted or transferred for admission to another hospital.
 A total of 4320 participants will be enrolled into this trial.

 Discussion: This will be the first large scale trial to provide robust evidence of the effectiveness of ATLS® since the programme was first started in 1978.
 Regardless of its findings, it will have important implications for trauma life support training globally.
 If ATLS® training improves patient outcomes, then ways to promote its use and optimise its implementation, especially in low- and middle income countries such as India, should be explored.
 If patient outcomes do not improve, then trauma life support training needs to change.